accelr-net/kws-tvm/README.md

 ## Prerequisites

 ### 1. Installation of TVM
-There are 3 ways to install the TVM.
+There are 3 ways to install the TVM

 + For a quick try out on TVM you can [install from Docker](https://tvm.apache.org/docs/install/docker.html#docker-images).
 + Or locally through `pip`.